near/docs/docs/roles/integrator/faq.md

 At the beginning of each epoch, some computation produces a list of validators for the _very next epoch_.
-The input to this computation includes all accounts that have "raised their hand to be a validator" by submitting a special transaction ([`StakeAction`](https://nomicon.io/RuntimeSpec/Actions.html#stakeaction)) expressing the committment of some amount of tokens over the system's staking threshold, as well as validators from the previous epoch.
+The input to this computation includes all accounts that have "raised their hand to be a validator" by submitting a special transaction ([`StakeAction`](https://nomicon.io/RuntimeSpec/Actions.html#stakeaction)) expressing the commitment of some amount of tokens over the system's staking threshold, as well as validators from the previous epoch.
 The output of this computation is a list of the validators for the very next epoch.